 You will be required to submit a formal research project.
-The research project is due on the date listed on the Course Calendar, in the Task List, and on the Research Project page.
+The research project is due on the date listed on the Course Calendar.
 Required content, proper format, adequate research, and correct citations are required.
 A grading matrix, outline, and guidelines are provided on the Research Project page.
 Plagiarism will not be tolerated and will be subject to violations of academic dishonesty.